nafizjiwa/Javacript-Classes/README.md

 # Javacript-Classes

 ## CLASSES
-- A blueprint used to create objects.
+- Are a blueprint to create (intantiate) objects.
 - The objects do an action.
-- The class creates:
+- The class creates what an object will:
-  1. What an object will have --> each Instance has properties - Data eg. Person (properties): name, height, age.
+  1. HAS --> an Instance has properties - Data
+      eg. Person (properties): name, height, age.
-  2. What an object will do --> each Instance has methods.
+  2. DOES --> an Instance has methods.
-      Instance methods use instances properties to get results. eg. Person (mehtods): run, walk, jump. talk [their actions and behariors.]
+      Instance methods use instances properties to get results. eg. Person (mehtods): run, walk, jump. talk [actions and behariors.]

  ### How to create a class?</br>
-    1. Use class keyword.</br>
+    1. Declare with:
+        a.
+The keyword `class`.</br>
-    2. Use the class Name (first letter capped)</br>
+        b.
+A Name (first letter capped)</br>
-    3. Use curly braces `{}` containing the class definition.</br>
+    2. Curly braces `{}` contain the class definition.</br>
-    4. Has a constructor.
+    3. Contains a constructor.
 A method run when object is created.</br>
+            - properties are set when instantiated
  #### Result ==>

         class Name {
           definition
-          constructor
+          constructor(){
+          this.variable = value;
+          }
           `remainder of class body`
           - A METHOD AND IS USED TO SET UP THE OBJECT- }